-Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai tourist visa and have the time to spare, you can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.
+Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai visa Yangon could be a good spot if you have the time to spare and fancy a visit.
+You can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.

 Mark Weins covers a lot of the details in this post from 2011, but some of the details have changed so I thought there was worth in sharing my experience.

-The flight from Bangkok to Yangon is a little over an hour, and can be found for less than $100 return.
+The flight from Bangkok to Yangon is a little over an hour and can be found for less than $100 return.
 Of course, you’ll need a tourist visa for Myanmar – easily available in Bangkok for around 800 Thai baht.
-Yangon has great transport links around the country, but in general you’ll need your passport and visa for things like checking into hotels and buying train tickets.
-A copy may suffice, but since the turnaround time for the visa in Yangon is one day – you drop it off in the morning, and collect it the next working day – you would do best to arrange it before moving on.
+Yangon has great transport links around the country, but in general, you’ll need your passport and visa for things like checking into hotels and buying train tickets.
+A copy may suffice, bye since the Thai visa Yangon turnaround is one day – you drop it off in the morning, and collect it the next working day – you would do best to arrange it before moving on.

 Next, make sure you have all your documents ready in advance.
 There is no photo booth or copy shop in close proximity to the embassy; if you’re not prepared, it’s likely you’ll be turned away and have to come back the following day.
 The latest list of requirements is available on the Thai Embassy website, but broadly you must bring: